dell/csm-docs/content/docs/getting-started/installation/kubernetes/powermax/csmoperator/_index.md

     i. **Create a CR (Custom Resource)** for PowerMax using the sample files provided

+    <span></span>{{< message text="19" >}}

     a. **Default Configuration:** Refer the minimal sample files provided in respective CSM versions folder under samples [here](https://github.com/dell/csm-operator/tree/main/samples).
 Modify if needed.

     [OR]

     b. **Detailed Configuration:** Use the [sample file](https://github.com/dell/csm-operator/blob/release/{{< version-docs key="csm-operator_latest_version">}}/samples/{{< version-docs key="csm-operator_latest_samples_dir" >}}/storage_csm_powermax_{{< version-docs key="Det_sample_operator_pmax" >}}.yaml) for detailed settings or use [Wizard](./installationwizard#generate-manifest-file) to generate the sample file.

-   - Users should configure the parameters in CR.
+    Users should configure the parameters in CR.
 The following table lists the primary configurable parameters of the PowerMax driver and their default values:

 <ul>
 {{< collapse id="1" title="Parameters">}}